AaltoSciComp/scicomp-docs/training/linux-shell-tutorial.rst

 *STDIN*, *STDOUT* and *STDERR*: reserved file descriptors *0*, *1* and *2*.
 They always there whatever process you run.

-*/dev/null*  device that discards all data written to it
+*/dev/null*  file (actually special operating system device) that discards all data written to it.

 ::